Visiting Barcelona in October

 18. More Alternative Culture!

 Don’t be surprised if you round a corner and suddenly see a square full of people in weird and wonderful outfits on a random day in October.
-They’re probably just attending one of the conventions held this month in the city.
-The BAUM Fest, is a showcase of all things ‘urban culture’, with expos on tattoos, breakdancing, and extreme sports, amongst other activities.
-Meanwhile the EuroSteamCon steampunk festival (pictured, photo credit Xavi Mercade) offers a chance for aficionados of the genre to put on their finest vintage stylings and meet and mingle for various spectacles, conferences, competitions and workshops.
+They’re probably just attending one of the conventions held this month in the city, such as BAUM Fest.
+This fair is a showcase of all things ‘urban culture’, with expos on tattoos, breakdancing, and extreme sports, amongst other activities.

 The Rest of Autumn